-A portion of GCCA's revenue is derived from cost-reimbursable federal, state and local contracts and grants, which are conditioned upon certain performance requirements and/ or the incurrence of allowable qualifying expenses.
+A portion of GCCA's revenue is derived from cost-reimbursable federal, state and local contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when GCCA has incurred expenditures in compliance with specific contract or grant provisions.
 Amounts received prior to incurring qualifying expenditures are reported as deferred revenue in the statement of financial position.
-GCCA received advance payments of \$9,353 and \$0 for the years ended December 31, 2022 and 2021, respectively.
+GCCA did not receive any advanced payments for the years ended December 31, 2023 and 2022, respectively.